-- (a) As part of the executive branch of state government, there is hereby created an independent commission to be known as the Alabama Tax Appeals Commission, also referred to herein as the "Tax Appeals Commission". - (b) The Tax Appeals Commission shall become fully operational on October 1, 2013.
-The Tax Appeals Commission, in cases within its jurisdiction: - (1) Is a commission of limited and special jurisdiction.
+- (a) As part of the executive branch of state government, there is hereby created an independent commission to be known as the Alabama Tax Appeals Commission, also referred to herein as the "Tax Appeals Commission". - (b) The Tax Appeals Commission shall become fully operational on October 1, 2014.
+The Tax Appeals Commission, in cases within its jurisdiction: - (1) Is a commission of limited and special jurisdiction. - (2) Possesses the same powers and may exercise all ordinary and extraordinary legal and equitable remedies available in the circuit courts with respect to tax cases, as prescribed herein, including the interpretation and application of constitutional principles and such additional remedies as may be assigned to it by the Legislature, but may not declare a statute or ordinance in violation of either a federal or state constitutional provision.

-- ordinary and extraordinary legal and equitable remedies available in the circuit courts with respect to tax cases, as prescribed herein, including the interpretation and application of constitutional principles and such additional remedies as may be assigned to it by the Legislature, but may not declare a statute or ordinance in violation of either a federal or state constitutional provision. - (c) The Tax Appeals Commission shall have a seal engraved with the words Alabama Tax Appeals Commission.
+(c) The Tax Appeals Commission shall have a seal engraved with the words Alabama Tax Appeals Commission.
 The Tax Appeals Commission shall authenticate all of its orders, records, correspondence, and proceedings with the seal, and the courts of this state shall take judicial notice of the seal.